CosmosOS/Cosmos/Docs/articles/GettingStarted.md

         mDebugger.Break();
     }

-Alternatively you can call the .NET class libary break:
+Or you can use the .NET BCL debugger break:

     System.Diagnostics.Debugger.Break();